madlabber/spcli/README.md

 # spcli
-An SP CLI for ONTAP Select on KVM
+A Service-Processor-like CLI for ONTAP Select on KVM

+### About
+SPCLI implements much of the Service Processor Command Line Interface for an ONTAP Select kvm host.
+SPCLI can be run as a command or as an interactive shell.
+SPCLI can also be used to prepare a linux host for an ONTAP Select deployment.

 To install: